natalie-kate/Haunted/README.md

 ### Code

--

 -   [Bootstrap4](https://getbootstrap.com/docs/4.1/getting-started/introduction/): Bootstrap Library used for the layout and styling.
+Most prominantly seen in the nav bar as I was having issues with it, see challenges section above.
+-   Chiller on stack overflow for hide button [answer](https://stackoverflow.com/questions/42267467/how-to-toggle-effect-in-div-using-only-css) used bits of his code which are marked in CSS.
+-   Josh Comeau for his button animation code and the media query for reduced motion preference.
+[Article](https://www.joshwcomeau.com/animation/css-transitions/)
+-   Davide Sanfilippo javascript for modal to only appear when form submitted correctly.
+[Codepen](https://codepen.io/dasan/pen/vqaLPe)
+-   Centering image in div code I used was a combination of two answers on stack overflow:
+                                position: absolute;
+                                display: inline;
+                                left: 50%;
+                                transform: translate(-50%);
+-   Escaping rows fix added to body.
+From stack overflow: width: 100%;
+                                                          overflow-x: hidden;

 ### Content